Model-based clustering and classification using mixtures of multivariate skewed power exponential distributions: Analyses

 A three-component mixture is simulated with 500 observations in total.
 Group sample sizes are sampled from a multinomial distribution with mixing proportions $(0.35, 0.25, 0.4)'$.
 The first component is simulated from a heavy-tailed three-dimensional MSPE distribution with $\bmu_1 = (3, 3, 0)'$, $\beta_1=0.85$, and $\bpsi_1=(-5, -10, 0)'$.
 The second component is simulated with $\bmu_2 = (3, 6, 0)'$, $\beta_2=0.9$, and $\bpsi_2=(15, 10, 0)'$.
 The third component is simulated with light tails with $\bmu_3 = (4, 2, 0)'$, $\beta_3=2$, and $\bpsi_3=\bpsi_2$.
 Lastly, the scale matrices were common to all three components with $\text{diag}(\boldsymbol{\Delta}_{g}) = (4, 3, 1)'$ and

 for $g=1,2,3$.
 The simulated components are not well separated (an example scatterplot matrix is given in Figure~\ref{fig:sim1}).
-All four mixture implementations are run on 100 such data sets for $G=1,\ldots,4$.
+All four mixture implementations are run on 100 such datasets for $G=1,\ldots,4$.

-For the MSPE family, a three-component model is selected by the BIC all 100 times.
-For the MPE family, the BIC selects a three-component (four-component) model 88 (12) times.
-Here, when the four-component models are selected, this is because the model chosen has split up the heavy-tailed cluster into two separate components.
-For one of the models, only two observations were fitted in a cluster.
-For the {\tt mixture} family, the BIC selects a three-component model each time.
-On the other hand, for the {\tt MixGHD} algorithm, two-component (three-component) component models are selected 47 (53) times.
-This under-fitting --- the two heavy-tailed components are merged --- may be due to the use of the BIC or the fact that only the unconstrained scale model is possible with the {\tt MixGHD} algorithm.
+For the MSPE family, a three-component (four-component) model is selected by the BIC 98 (2) times.
+For the MPE family, the BIC selects a three-component (four-component) model 87 (13) times.
+When the four-component models are selected, typically, this is because the model chosen has split up the heavy-tailed cluster into two separate components.
+The exception is that for two chosen four-component MPE solutions, the light-tailed cluster was split into two separate components.
+For the {\tt gpcm} family, the BIC selects a three-component (four-component) model \edit{99 (1) times}.
+On the other hand, for the {\tt ghpcm} algorithm, one-component, two-component, and three-component models are selected 3, 46, and 51 times, respectively.
+This under-fitting --- the heavy-tailed and light-tailed components are merged --- may be due to the use of the BIC.

-The ARI values for the selected MSPE models range from 0.72 to 0.91, with a median (mean) ARI value of 0.82 (0.82).
-The selected MPE models yield ARI values ranging between 0.68 and 0.91, with a median (mean) value of 0.80 (0.79).
-The selected {\tt mixture} models yield ARI values ranging between 0.71 and 0.91, with a median (mean) value of 0.80 (0.80).
-Similarly, the {\tt MixGHD} algorithm yields ARI values ranging between 0.40 and 0.85, with a median (mean) value of 0.66 (0.64).
-For the MSPE models, an EEEV model was selected 82 out of the 100 times.
+The ARI values for the selected MSPE models range from 0.71 to 0.91, with a median (mean) ARI value of 0.83 (0.83).
+The selected MPE models yield ARI values ranging between 0.67 and 0.91, with a median (mean) value of 0.80 (0.79).
+The selected {\tt gpcm} models yield ARI values ranging between 0.71 and 0.91, with a median (mean) value of 0.80 (0.80).
+Similarly, the {\tt ghpcm} algorithm yields ARI values ranging between 0 and 0.82, with a median (mean) value of 0.41 (0.47).
+For the MSPE models, an EEEV model was selected 68 out of the 100 times, with a less parsimonious model selected the other times.
+To demonstrate parameter recovery, a similar simulation setup was carried out and findings are provided in the Appendix.